fx-giant/giant-documentations/giant_microservice/Giant_Audit_Log_Service.md

 ### Audit Log Service

 Audit Log Service is using RabbitMq to listen for new log.
 To create a new log, user needs to send a new queue to RabbitMq.
 Messaging Service to send out email.
-The service is connected to SMTP Service specified in Email Service URL Module in ìConfigure Systemî page.
+The service is connected to SMTP Service specified in Email Service URL Module in ‚ÄúConfigure System‚Äù page.

 ## Audit Log Service